Giant’s Causeway, Northern Ireland

 And that’s why today you can only see the two ends of the causeway that were left on the coasts of Scotland and Northern Ireland – the much larger and more impressive one being here near Finn’s home.

 But as it cooled down, it contracted and cracked.
-And the contracting and the cracking formed these pillar shapes that seem to have identical polygonal shapes like hexagons or pentagons.
+And the contracting and the cracking formed these pillar shapes.

-Regardless of which tale you want to believe, you can’t deny the rather spectacular sight of seeing the Giant’s Causeway for yourself.
+Regardless of whether you want to believe the legend or the geology, you can’t deny the rather spectacular sight of seeing the Giant’s Causeway for yourself.
+A trip out here is definitely one of the best things to do in Belfast.

 The waves will splash up and wet you if you get too close, but it’s quite incredible that you can do more than just look at this marvel from a distance.